Deformation of Sasakian metrics: Kodaira-Akizuki-Nakano vanishing theorem for transversely K a hler foliations

-Lemma \ref{Lemma : duality} allows us to prove Theorem \ref{Theorem : Vanishing} by Theorem \ref{Theorem : Kodaira Akizuki Nakano vanishing theorem} without using the sheaf cohomology of basic holomorphic forms. \begin{proof}[Proof of Theorem \ref{Theorem : Vanishing}] The underlying transversely K\"{a}hler flow of a Sasakian manifold is isometric.
-Hence the flow is homologically orientable by a result of Molino and Sergiescu \cite{Molino Sergiescu}.
-By the K\"{a}hler identity for homologically orientable transversely K\"{a}hler foliation by El Kacimi (see Section 3.4 of \cite{El Kacimi}), the complex conjugation gives an isomorphism
+Lemma~\ref{Lemma : duality} allows us to prove Theorem~\ref{Theorem : Vanishing} by Theorem~\ref{Theorem : Kodaira Akizuki Nakano vanishing theorem} without using the sheaf cohomology of basic holomorphic forms. \begin{proof}[Proof of Theorem~\ref{Theorem : Vanishing}] It is known that The Reeb flow of a Sasakian manifold is homologically orientable as we saw in Example~\ref{Example : RS}.
+Let $\mathbf{H}_{b}^{p,q}$ be the space of $\Delta_{\overline{\partial}}$-harmonic basic $(p,q)$-forms on $(M,\mathcal{F})$.
+By the K\"{a}hler identity for homologically orientable transversely K\"{a}hler foliations by El~Kacimi~Alaoui (Proposition~3.4.5 of~\cite{El Kacimi Alaoui}), $\mathbf{H}_{b}^{p,q}$ is equal to the space of $\Delta_{d}$-harmonic $(p,q)$-forms, where $\Delta_{d} = [d,d^{\star}]$.
+Since $\Delta_{d}$ commutes with the complex conjugation, we get